itsjan/devops-with-docker/README.md

 ## Excercise Solutions

-- part 1: [solutions](./part1/EXERCISES.md) Only Dockerfiles and commandline options are used, no docker compose.
+- part 1: [solutions](./part1/SOLUTIONS.md) Only Dockerfiles and commandline options are used, no docker compose.
+- part 2 :